CodeWithAloha/codeforhawaii.github.io/README.md

 - Clone this repo.

+There are two ways to install this website on your machine and help out with development.
+If you're concerned with polluting your environment with application libraries and have Virtualbox / Vagrant installed, then use Vagrant instructions, otherwise, use the Local instructions.

 ### Vagrant

 If you're on your development machine and want to use vagrant to isolate your